AgustinSarquis/aridec/data/initConditions README.md

 The initConditions.csv file contains all information related to initial conditions of litter used in the experiment.

 species: current name checked in the Tropicos data base (www.tropicos.org).
-If mixture of species, enter "mixture" and specify all the species in the metadata.yaml file.
+If mixture of species, enter "mixture" and if average value for different species, enter "mean".
+In both cases, specify all the species in the metadata.yaml file variables section, at "varDesc".

 type: valid options are "deciduous" or "evergreen" (for woody plants) and "forb" (eudicots) or "graminoid" (monocots) (for herbaceous plants).